The Best Handheld GPS Review

-We evaluated each model through an array of objective field and at-home tests.
-Our main testers spent hours tinkering with these units to provide you with an in-depth review.
-Our criteria focused on the unit itself.
+We evaluated each model through an array of objective field and lab tests.
+Our testers spent hours tinkering with these units to provide you with an in-depth review.
 For each unit, we consider reception, ease of use, display quality, speed, weight, and versatility for evaluation.
-Using an array of tests we were able to determine award winners and help you determine what to purchase for you next handheld GPS.

 The Global Positioning System is a worldwide radio-navigation system that consists of 32 satellites and their ground stations.
 These are owned and operated by the U.S. Department of Defense.
 Some units also utilize the Globalnaya Navigazionnaya Sputnikovaya Sistema satellite system that operates 24 additional satellites.
 Handheld units that utilize both networks are typically faster and more accurate.

-In determining the best reception, we performed a number of objective tests.
-We took these units outside in both open and dense areas and compared accuracy of all units.
-At home we engaged in four tests.
+We took these units outside in both open and dense areas and compared the accuracy of all units.
+At home, we engaged in four tests.
 In our first, we turned these units on and timed it to see how long it took to determine a location.
-This mimics how long it will take a unit to get a signal in a new location.
+This mimics how long it will take to get a signal in a new spot.
 In our second test, we turned on each unit and moved them progressively from open areas (the middle of the floor) closer to the wall and compared their recorded accuracy.
 In our third test, we marked a waypoint and tried to navigate back to the original location using the GPS.
 We measured the distance from the actual waypoint to the location the unit told us we had arrived.
 For our last test, we mapped out an area of 7000 square feet and (using the area calculator function) walked the perimeter of the area.
 The units that were closest to calculating 7000 square feet (after three trials) were deemed to be the most accurate.
 Through these tests and our experience in the field, we were able to determine the units with best accuracy and reception.

 Ease of Use